mrchrisneal/DashPad/docs/api/quick-start.md

         image: ghcr.io/mrchrisneal/dashpad-api:latest
         container_name: dashpad-api
         restart: unless-stopped
-        # Use host networking for direct access to network interfaces
-        # This makes the container's localhost the same as the host's
         network_mode: "host"
-        # Volumes are required for persistent data and system access
         volumes:
-          # Mount for persistent data using the standard unRAID appdata path
+          # Mount for API data (settings, API key, certs) using unRAID appdata path
           - /mnt/user/appdata/dashpad-api:/data
-          # Mount system directories for metric collection (read-only)
+          # Mount system directories for metric/log collection (read-only)
           - /proc:/host/proc:ro
           - /sys:/host/sys:ro
           - /etc:/host/etc:ro
           - /var/log:/host/var/log:ro
-        # Set your server's timezone
         environment:
           - TZ=America/New_York # IMPORTANT: Change to your server's timezone
     ```

+    Finally, hit the "Save Changes" button at the top of the page, then hit the "OK" button.

+    You can bring up a Docker Compose stack by clicking "Compose Up", or bring it down by clicking "Compose Down".
+You may want to switch on "auto start" for this stack (furthest column to the right).

+    !!! info "If the Docker Compose stack (containing the DashPad-API container) is running, you'll see a green ▶️ icon after the stack name."

+    View container logs by clicking the cog (settings) icon, then clicking the "Logs" button.
+These logs are also viewable per-container via the Docker page in the unRAID web interface.

-??? tip "Change Your Timezone Setting"
+??? tip "Important: Change Your Timezone Setting"
     Remember to change the `TZ` environment variable in the `docker-compose.yml` file to match your server's local timezone.
 You can find a list of valid timezone names [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

-Here are some common timezones to get you started:
+    Your timezone string should resemble the examples below:

     - `America/Los_Angeles` (Pacific Time)
     - `America/New_York` (Eastern Time)